 Industrial Fans for Wind to Hydrogen Renewable Energy Generation

+Because of the effects of carbon emissions on global climate change it is imperative that we start to think about a carbon limited future, one where alternative energy sources will be required to supplement the carbon-intensive sources that currently power our daily lives.
+Natural gas is available, but the supply is limited, and its costs are expected to rise because of increased demand.
+One promising solution to this problem is the direct use of renewably generated hydrogen in fuel cells or in internal combustion engines for transportation and electricity generation.
 Although the most common element in the universe, Hydrogen isn’t found in its purest form and must be either electrolysed from water or the primary method of manufacture; stripping out of natural gas by means of steam methane reforming.
 Both are energy intensive processes that result in greenhouse gas emissions.
 Using electricity in the electrolysis process splits water into hydrogen and oxygen.
-The hydrogen is then removed, transported and used elsewhere to power homes, industrial vehicles, agriculture etc… the future possibilities of hydrogen are endless.
+The hydrogen is then removed, transported and used elsewhere to power homes, industrial vehicles, agriculture etc... the future possibilities of hydrogen are endless.
 So what about wind to hydrogen production and what is green hydrogen?

 Key Fact: The Global demand for hydrogen is 75 million tonnes and is likely to rise sharply.